qscat/qscat/docs/source/manual/tabs/shoreline_change.rst

 Tab: Shoreline Change
 *********************

 The :guilabel:`Shoreline Change Tab` allows you to calculate the following shoreline change statistics: (a) Shoreline Change Envelope (SCE), (b) Net Shoreline Movement (NSM), (c) End-Point Rate (EPR), and (d) Linear Regression Rate (LRR).
 The first three statistics (SCE, NSM, and EPR) require only two shoreline vectors, while LRR requires at least three (3) shoreline vectors to compute the rate of change.
-SCE and NSM refer to magnitude or distance in meters (m), while EPR and LRR are rate-of-change statistics in meters/year (m/y).
+SCE and NSM refer to magnitude or distance in meters (m), while EPR and LRR are rate-of-change statistics in meters per year (m/y).

 .. only:: html